CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/software-install-cyclecloud.md

 `sudo usermod -a -G cmaq chef`

-### Logout and log back in to reset the new group
+Logout and log back in to reset the new group

-### Set the group to be default group for files created by the user
+Set the group to be default group for files created by the user

 `sudo usermod -g cmaq lizadams`

-`sudo usermod -g cmaq chef`

-`sudo usermod -g cmaq robz`

 logout and log back in to have it take effect